MaxAantjes/Exp-Analysis-Dropout-EDU-EC-COVID19/README.md

   - **Explorative Analysis**: This part aims to answer the following
     questions: How have ST ratios varied historically?
-How have they reacted to fluctuations in student enrollment in different types of education?
-How is enrollment in different types of education distributed across Ecuador?
+How have they reacted to fluctuations in student enrolment in different types of education?
+How is enrolment in different types of education distributed across Ecuador?

-  - **OLS Regression**: Based on the explorative analysis, the relationship between private education enrollment and ST ratio in public education is explored.
+  - **OLS Regression**: Based on the explorative analysis, the relationship between private education enrolment and ST ratio in public education is explored.
 As we are dealing with census data (no time-regression), null-hypotheses are not relevant here.